Luza, Luzsky District, Kirov Oblast

 Luza (Лу́за) is a town and the administrative center of Luzsky District in Kirov Oblast, Russia, located on the Luza River (Yug's tributary), 301 km northwest of Kirov, the administrative center of the oblast.
 Population:

+Paleontology

+Fossil of temnospondyl amphibian Luzocephalus blomi was found in the Lower Triassic (Lower Induan) deposits of Luza.
+There is also a report about vertebrae of Tupilakosaurus sp. from the same location.

 History

 Luza was established as a settlement at the railway station in the end of the 19th century on location of an older settlement, which had been known since the 17th century.
 Town status was granted to it in 1944.

 Administrative and municipal status

 Within the framework of administrative divisions, Luza serves as the administrative center of Luzsky District.
 As an administrative division, it is, together with thirty-six rural localities, incorporated within Luzsky District as the Town of Luza.
 As a municipal division, the Town of Luza is incorporated within Luzsky Municipal District as Luzskoye Urban Settlement.

 Economy

 Luza is a large timber-works center.
 There is a sawmill and a railroad tie-manufacturing plant in the town.
 Luza is one of the monotowns, on 2021 the biggest employer in the city is Holz House LLC.
 Holz House produces prefabricated glulam houses and sell glulam and lumber all over the world.